HackerN64/F3DEX3/README.md

 changes to the clipping implementation which saved even more DMEM space.

 NoN (No Nearclipping) is also mandatory in F3DEX3, though this was already the microcode option used in OoT.
+Note that tris are still clipped at the camera plane; nearclipping means they are clipped at the nearplane, which is a short distance in front of the camera plane.

 ### Removal of scaled vertex normals

 A few clever romhackers figured out that you could shrink the normals on verts in your mesh (so their length is less than "1") to make the lighting on those verts dimmer and create a version of ambient occlusion.
-F3DEX3 normalizes vertex normals after transforming them, which is required for most features of the lighting system including packed normals, so this no longer works.
+In the base vertex pipeline, F3DEX3 normalizes vertex normals after transforming them, which is required for most features of the lighting system including packed normals, so this no longer works.
 However, F3DEX3 has support for ambient occlusion via vertex alpha, which accomplishes the same goal with some extra benefits:
 - Much easier to create: just paint the vertex alpha in Blender / fast64.
 The scaled normals approach was not supported in fast64 and had to be done with scripts or by hand.
-- The amount of ambient occlusion in F3DEX3 can be set at runtime based on scene lighting, whereas the scaled normals approach is baked into the mesh.
+- The amount of ambient occlusion in F3DEX3 can be set at runtime based on variable scene lighting, whereas the scaled normals approach is baked into the mesh.
 - F3DEX3 can have the vertex alpha affect ambient, directional, and point lights by different amounts, which is not possible with scaled normals.
 In fact, scaled normals never affect the ambient light, contrary to the concept of